5 - Introduction to the transition plan

 🌐 English versionarrow-up-right of this image.

-All terms related to the steps for developing the Transition Plan are explained in the glossary.
-They are reminded below:
+All terms relating to the stages of development of the transition plan are explained in the glossary.
+A reminder is provided below:

-• Transition Plan: A Transition Plan defines the set of actions (what is done), and the envisaged means (what is committed) for the reduction of emissions related to an organisation's activities, and the evolution of these activities to make them compatible with a low-carbon world (to a sufficient level) respecting the Paris Agreement.
+• Transition Plan: A transition plan defines the set of actions (what is done), and the envisaged means (what is committed) for reducing emissions related to an organisation's activities, and the evolution of these activities to make them compatible with a sufficiently low-carbon world respecting the Paris Agreement.

-• Transition objectives: In the context of the Bilan Carbone® approach, they aim to reduce GHG emissions and enable the organisation to become more resilient.
-They are set for several time horizons (temporal horizons): short, medium or long term.
+• Transition objectives: Within the Bilan Carbone® approach, they aim to reduce GHG emissions and enable the organisation to become more resilient.
+They are set for several time horizons (short, medium or long term).
 They are consistent with the organisation's overall objectives and integrated into its overall strategy.

-• Transition vision: it represents how the organisation projects its place in a low-carbon world (long term, up to 2050).
-It does not require a detailed description within the Bilan Carbone® framework, but it allows the organisation's future climate strategy to be projected.
+• Transition vision: it represents how the organisation envisages its place in a low-carbon world (long term, i.e. up to 2050).
+It does not require a detailed description within the Bilan Carbone®, but it allows projection of the organisation's future strategy regarding climate.

 • Transition strategy: The organisation's low-carbon transition strategy details the means envisaged to achieve the organisation's objectives while preserving, and ideally improving, its sustainability.
-The strategy covers material investments, intangible investments (such as R&D or skills), management and policy towards all its stakeholders (employees, but also suppliers, customers).
-Within the Bilan Carbone® framework, the Transition Plan will lead the organisation to evolve its operating model.
-As it progresses along the maturity path, the organisation will be led to reflect on the relevance of its activities, products and services in a low-carbon world.
+The strategy covers material investments, intangible investments (such as R&D or skills), management and policy with all its stakeholders (employees, but also suppliers, customers).
+Within the Bilan Carbone® framework, the transition plan will lead the organisation to evolve its operating model.
+As it progresses along the maturity path, the organisation shall consider the relevance of its activities, products and services in a low-carbon world.

-• Transition pathway: Within the Bilan Carbone® framework, the pathway is defined using a bottom-up approach: the emissions profile (current situation of the organisation) and the reduction potentials of actions make it possible to project an achievable pathway (trend and evolution of emissions) that strengthens the credibility of the objectives.
+• Transition trajectory: Within the Bilan Carbone® framework, the trajectory is defined using an ascending approach (so-called bottom-up): the emissions profile (current situation of the organisation) and the reduction potentials of actions allow projection of an achievable trajectory (trend and evolution of emissions) which strengthens the credibility of the objectives.

-• Action plan: A set of concrete actions envisaged to achieve the objectives of the Transition Plan.
-The action plan is established in the short term (until the next assessment renewal), even if some actions extend to the medium or long term.
-It is the operational translation of the Transition Plan and of the organisation's low-carbon transition strategy.
+• Action plan: A set of concrete envisaged actions enabling the achievement of the transition plan objectives.
+The action plan is established in the short term (until the next inventory renewal), although some actions extend to the medium or long term.
+It is the operational translation of the transition plan and the organisation's low-carbon transition strategy.

 Figure 5.0.3: Glossary related to the Transition Plan